SageSularz/eco_genomics/population_genomics/popgen_notes.md

 ### Easy Refs:

 1. Issues with plots on Rstudio on VACC -\> options(bitmapType = "cairo")
+2. Goal is always to find the least complicated model you can

 ### 09-10-2024 - Intro to Centaurea GBS data and working with VCF files